open-telemetry/opentelemetry-python/docs/getting-started.rst

 This will start Jaeger on port 16686 locally, and expose Jaeger thrift agent on port 6831.
 You can visit it at http://localhost:16686.

-With this backend up, your application will now need to export traces to this system.
-The opentelemetry-sdk does not provide an exporter for Jaeger, but you can install that as a separate package:
+With this backend up, your application will now need to export traces to this system. ``opentelemetry-sdk`` does not provide an exporter for Jaeger, but you can install that as a separate package:

 .. code-block:: sh